paulm17/raikou/README.md

 };
 ```

+Note:

-Note: `postcss-import`` is needed otherwise @layer doesn't work with NextJS.
+- `postcss-import` is needed otherwise @layer doesn't work with NextJS.
+- `postcss-preset-raikou` is needed in case any external css modules are used in
+  the application and raikou functionality will be executed for css modules.
+- `postcss-unocss-raikou` is needed as this deploys unocss for raikou.
+- `postcss-purgecss-raikou` is needed as this purges unused css and completed
+  the process.

+Pro-tip: Leave the app build process to minify the final css.

 3. Create unocss.config.ts: